bitfocus/companion-module-audinate-dante-ddm/companion/HELP.md

 To clear subscriptions on an Rx channel, set the Tx device and Tx channel to empty strings.

 The new multi-channel subscription comes with a learn button for both the action and feedback to load fresh states from the device.
+Note that this multi-channel subscription action renders drop-downs for low channel counts and and text field for high channel counts.

 ## Companion version support